herrbischoff/telemetry/README.md

 & diagnostics` via the drop-down menu any more.

-However, if you are using Windows 10 (Core/Home) or Windows 10 Pro edition, setting `AllowTelemetry` to `0` has not effect.
+However, if you are using Windows 10 (Core/Home) or Windows 10 Pro edition, setting `AllowTelemetry` to `0` has no effect.
 Microsoft mentions in the description of the "Allow Telemetry" option in Group Policy Editor that setting the option to `0 - Security` on Windows 10 Home or Pro editions is equivalent to setting it to `1 - Basic`.
-This setting only works in Windows 10 Enterprise (including LTSB), Education, IoT and Server editions.

 > This policy setting determines the amount of diagnostic and usage data
 > reported to Microsoft.
 A value of 0 will send minimal data to Microsoft.
 This